Konijima/PZ-BaseMod/BaseMod-Concept/README.md

 Edit the mod config file at ```lua/shared/MyModName/Config.lua```
 > 1) Change `ModName = "MyModName"`.
-> 2) Change the `ModInfo` to suit your own info.
+> 2) Change the `ModInfo` to fit your own info.
 > 3) Change `ClientModData` and `ServerModData` to suit your mod needs.
 > 4) Add custom events into `ClientEvents` and `ServerEvents` when you need.
-> > And add any custom configs that you need access in your client and server scripts.
+> > You can add any custom config key:value to the config object to access it into your mod.

 ## Commands